xz-ding/GPTPullDown/README.md

 The current version is powered by GPT-3.5-turbo.

 ## How to Use
-1. Enter the Protein Name or UniProt ID
+1. Enter the Protein Name
 2. Adjust the parameters as needed
 3. Click "Submit" to get the predictions